simonperrier11/cppsynth/README.md

 - MIDI keyboard input, with support of sustain, mod wheel and pitch wheel functionalities
 - Additional features : **Ring mod**, **phase randomizer** on new note, and **velocity sensitivity** toggle

-## Build 🧑‍💻
+## Build 🛠️
 You will need the latest version of [JUCE 7](https://juce.com/get-juce/).
-To remove the JUCE splash screen, make sure to enable GPL Mode by clicking on the "Sign in..." button at the top right of the Projucer window, and selecting "Enable GPL Mode"
+To remove the JUCE splash screen, make sure to enable GPL Mode by clicking on the "Sign in..." button at the top right of the Projucer window, and selecting "Enable GPL Mode".

 ### MacOS 🍎
 You will need [Xcode and the Command Line Tools for Xcode](https://developer.apple.com/xcode/resources/) in order to build the project.